Strictly Come Dancing's Blackpool weekend dazzled and only seven couples remain on the show after the trip to the North-East of England.

 TV medical expert Dr Ranj Singh confirmed that he would be stepping onto the Strictly dancefloor during This Morning, where he has a regular slot doling out health advice to viewers.

 In his work as an NHS doctor, he mainly treats children and young people, and you may recognise him from his CBeebies programme Get Well Soon where he explains different health issues from the Evelina Children’s Hospital with the help of puppets.

 Dr Ranj has also appeared on the TV series Save Money: Good Health, and in July he was promoted from his role as resident doctor on This Morning for an episode, when he took over as presenter.

 What he said:

 I am a geek.
-I like to study and study things until I get it right and I’m hoping that attention to detail in learning will help me pick stuff up but what I’ve learned is that learning movement is totally different to learning information so I don’t know what it’s going to be like, I really don’t.
+I like to study and study things until I get it right and I’m hoping that attention to detail in learning will help me pick stuff up.
+What I’ve learned is that learning movement is totally different to learning information, so I don’t know what it’s going to be like, I really don’t.

 Graeme Swann - Partnered with Oti Mabuse

 The 39-year-old former England cricketer revealed he was going into Strictly on BBC Radio 2.
 He claims his biggest fear was getting his chest dancefloor-ready.